jschnab/systems_design/instagram/README.md

 * `creation_timestamp`: timestamp

-Assuming an average of 10^1 comments and likes per image, the partition size for both `image_comments` and `image_likes` tables is 10^1 on average.
+Assuming an average of 10^1 comments and likes per image, the partition size for both `image_comments` and `image_likes` tables is 10^1 on average, for a physical of 10^2 bytes.
 The size of partitions depend on image popularity and will vary across a wide range.
 Assuming the most popular images gather 10^4 comments and 10^5 likes, this represents maximum partition sizes of 10^6 bytes (1MB) for comments and 10^7 bytes (10MB) for likes.
+With 10^11 images, the total table size is 10^13 bytes (10TB).

 We create a table that keeps track of how many likes an image received.
 We use a counter data type, so this needs to be in a separate table.